RussellShelley/MechaCar_Statistical_Analysis/README.md

     - Looking at the summary for all lots we see that the mean and median are very close.
 This suggests a **normal distribution**.
     - For normally distributed data three standard deviations account for 99.73 percent; and four standard deviations account for 99.994 percent of data.
     - With a SD of 7.9 we would expect the PSI for all coils to fall into a range of 1532 to 1468.
+    -  Variance = The average of the squared differences from the Mean.
     - **The overall variance is 62.3 which is under the 100 psi threshold.**
 - Summary statistics by lot
     - Lot 1